SatoshiDNC/pwa-example/fwiw/INSTRUCTIONS.md

 ## Files:

+- `APP_LICENSE.js` - The license summary to be attached to the bundled app.

+- `FILE_LICENSE.js` - The license summary to be attached to each source code file.

 - `INSTRUCTIONS.md` - This file.

-- `META-EFFORTS.md` - Contains a list of work performed outside of the repository.
+- `META_EFFORTS.md` - Contains a list of work performed outside of the repository.
 Commits to this file are for time spent on the project to be recorded in cases where no other files are affected.

+- `timecalc.json` - Generated output of `timecalc.sh` to be bundled with the app.

 - `timecalc.sh` - Calculates the total time each dev contributed to the current git repo, and the total wages asked.